|

 SWCPC 653

-Voters, and today is recognized as the League of Women Voters of Texas.
-Their hallmark
+Women Voters, today recognized as the League of Women Voters of Texas.
+Their

-activity is the circulation of Voters Guides through newspapers prior to elections;
+hallmark activity is the circulation of Voters’ Guides through newspapers prior

-locally, regionally, statewide, and nationally.
-The Leagues intent is dissemination
+to elections: locally, regionally, statewide, and nationally.
+The League’s

 Leakey, Texas